-"SWOP" stands for "Sheet Weld Opposed Plug".
-The method is used to connect parts with spot welds in cases where one component material is not suitable to create any alloy with the other part’s material.
+The Sheet Weld Opposed Plug (SWOP) method is used to connect parts with spot welds in cases where one component material is not suitable to create any alloy with the other part’s material.
 Typically, it is the case when aluminium and steel parts are going to be connected.
+A SWOP rivet cross-section is shown in Figure 16.